awanmbandi/realworld-cicd-pipeline-project/README.md

     - Select `Service Role`
     - Use Case: Select `EC2`
     - Click on `Next`
-    - Attach Policy: `AmazonEC2FullAccess`
+    - Attach Policy: `AdministratorAccess` and `CloudWatchAgentServerPolicy`
     - Click `Next`
-    - Role Name: `AWS-EC2FullAccess-Role`
+    - Role Name: `AWS-EC2-Administrator-Role`
     - Click `Create`
     **NOTE:** There's no need to create if you already have one